 The contemporary management of heart failure is characterized by evolving strategies to combine newer approaches based on research advances with well established evidence-based standards of care.
-This educational activity is designed to provide a comprehensive overview of the current strategies for the treatment of heart failure.
+The University of North Carolina (UNC) Heart Failure Conference is designed to provide a comprehensive overview of the current strategies for the treatment of heart failure.
 Course faculty will review cutting-edge approaches to diagnosis and classification and provide techniques and tips for the pharmacological and device management of heart failure.
 The material presented will have an interdisciplinary focus and will be of interest to physicians and other health care professionals who care for patients with heart failure.

 The information presented at this evidence-based activity should improve your ability to:

 - Discuss the clinical profile of heart failure and differentiate between heart failure due to reduced or preserved left ventricular ejection fraction.

 - Apply appropriate strategies to optimize pharmacologic treatment of heart failure with reduced and preserved left ventricular ejection fraction.

 - Evaluate patients for advanced surgical therapies for heart failure including left ventricular assist device and cardiac transplantation.